 Create a report using Whatagraph’s template, and you’ll be able to customize it, white-label it, and save it for future use.

-Change colours, report domain, and logos, and your clients will consistently receive reports that match your agency’s branding.
+Change colors, report domain, and logos, and your clients will consistently receive reports that match your agency’s branding.

-Utilize the SEO report template and examine your client’s website performance KPIs, keywords, SERP positions, and other key SEO metrics.
+Utilize the SEO report template and examine your client’s website performance KPIs, keywords, SERP positions, organic search, and other key search engine optimization metrics.

 This SEO report template provides detailed data to your clients in just a few clicks.
-Track and display your client’s website organic traffic, clicks, impressions, CTR, link-building analytics, and more.
-Learn how your efforts are faring and progressing, and then optimize based on this data.
+Track and display your client’s website organic traffic, clicks, rankings, impressions, click-through rate (CTR), bounce rate, link-building analytics, and more.
+Learn how your marketing efforts are faring and progressing, and then optimize based on this data.

 Marketing agencies work with various clients and conduct marketing campaigns through various channels.
 A cross-channel marketing report template will gather data from various sources and compare how each performs on its own and in comparison to the others.
-With Whatagraph's cross-channel reporting, you can easily track the campaign performance of LinkedIn and Facebook ads, for example.
+With Whatagraph's cross-channel reporting, you can easily track the campaign performance of LinkedIn and Facebook ads and compare them with Google Analytics insights, for example.

 Probably the most popular report template - is the social media report template.